-First, the coach choses the number of groups he wants without mentioning it to the players (e.g., Four).
-The players then run around until the coach calls out the same number, and the players have to organize themselves into groups that has that number of players.
-When the players are in groups of the right number, each group assigns each member in the group a number, from one till the number the coach called out.
-The coach then instructs players of each number to form a new group together (all ones together, all twos together, etc.)
+First, the players run around until the coach calls out a number (e.g., "Four!" if you want to create four groups, "Five!" for five groups, etc.).
+The players then have to organize into groups of that number.
+When the players are in groups of the right number, each group assigns each member of the group a number, from one on.
+The coach then instructs players of each number to form a new group together (all ones together, all twos together, etc.).